How do I pay my bill?

 Balance of funds in excess of charges created by financial aid will be paid directly to the student (with the exception of Parent Plus Loans which will be payable to the parent).
 These funds are available to the student for use in paying non-Graceland costs such as books, off-campus housing, personal expenses and transportation.

 Graceland University students not returning to Graceland for the next term, including GRADUATES and students who leave during a term, are required to initiate the withdrawal process.
-Lamoni Campus students must formally notify the Student Life Office of their intent to withdraw.
+Lamoni Campus students must formally notify the Retention Office of their intent to withdraw.
 Independence Campus students, Off-Campus Program students or Global Campus students must formally notify their Site Coordinator or Program Consultant of their intent to withdraw.
 Non-attendance does not constitute withdrawal notification.
-The notification date is used to determine financial aid award adjustments and calculate refunds for mid-semester withdrawals as per the Refund Policy.
+The last date of attendance is used to determine financial aid award adjustments and calculate refunds for mid-semester withdrawals as per the Refund Policy.
 When Official Notification is not provided by the student, the date the university determines the student needs to be withdrawn is used as the notification date.

 Graceland University’s Refund Policy follows the Federal Return of Title IV Aid Refund Policy to determine return of financial aid and to calculate refunds for withdrawals.
 Calculations use the notification date to pro-rate aid as well as tuition and refundable charges through the 60 percent point in the semester, based on calendar days from the first day of the semester through the last scheduled day of the semester, including weekends and mid-semester breaks of less than five days.
 After the 60 percent point in the semester, financial aid will not be reduced for any withdrawal, nor will any refund will be granted.
 This policy applies to all university withdrawals whether student initiated or administrative withdrawals.